Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 I was advised to do a decent amount of Hack the Box so that by the time I sit the course I should be able to breeze through the labs within the 30 days.
 We'll see how that goes...

 Either way, I am hoping doing the course and the labs will help me have a better understanding of where I'm at - right now it is hard to tell whether I'm ready or not, especially as the style of Hack the Box machines might not match up exactly to the style of machines on the exam.
-I'm hoping the labs will be more representative and show me where my weaknesses are and the top-end of difficulty so I have time to polish off my skills before I sit the exam.
+I'm hoping the labs will be more representative and show me where my weaknesses are and what the top-end of difficulty is so I have time to polish off my skills before I sit the exam.

 ### Hack the Box